 Here’s a healthier way to use shampoo: Get your hair soaking wet under a stream of warm water (very hot water can be drying) and gently massage the shampoo into your scalp first, allowing the suds to run down the length of your hair.
 You can lightly run your hands down your strands, but avoid roughly scrubbing your hair, especially the ends, or piling it on the top of your head in a tangle.
 Doing so can lift the cuticle, weakening strands or contributing to frizz and dryness.

 Myth: A thick, bubbly lather is necessary to get hair clean.

 Truth: You may associate more suds with cleaner hair, but a very thick shampoo lather may actually indicate that the product contains harsh detergents that can damage your hair over time.
 In fact, you may want to avoid products that contain sodium lauryl sulfate, a strong detergent that may irritate skin and strip your hair and scalp of moisturizing and strengthening oils and proteins.
-Though sulfate-free shampoos may not give you much lather at all, you can be sure they’re doing their job.
+Though sulfate-free shampoos may not give you much lather at all (add more water if you want more suds), you can be sure they’re doing their job.

 Also, thoroughly rinse all shampoo out of your hair.
 Lift up sections to ensure that no suds get trapped near your roots or parts of your hair that are particularly thick, since shampoo residue may leave hair unmanageable and could irritate your scalp.
 You’ll know that you have rinsed long enough when the water in your shower runs clear.